All Episodes

 Do it.

-We played uh up, up and away by the fifth dimension as our condom update theme, but time is precious here.
+You know, back in the old days when we had condom news, we played up, up, and away by the fifth dimension as our condom update theme, but time is precious here.

 This is a story out of Washington.

-Say they sex education is antiquated and they don't trust the school nurse.
+A survey of DC public has-scruel students say they sex education is antiquated and they don't trust the school nurse.

-The survey conducted by the youth sexual history project for the DC Council's health committee was reviewed at a hearing on Wednesday.
+The survey conducted by the Youth Sexual History Project for the DC Council's Health Committee was reviewed at a hearing on Wednesday.

 Researchers say the small sample size doesn't represent the views of all 12,000 DC high schools.